 9843 0638 | partylandcentral.com

-Of course, there’s a third option beyond renting or buying a costume.
-And that’s making one yourself!
+Of course, you don’t have to visit a costume shop in Hong Kong to look the part for Halloween.
+You can make something yourself!
 If you think you’ve got the crafting chops to make a half-decent pirate suit or Disney princess, Head to Artland to source all the supplies you need.
 There’s fabric, paint, glitter, face paint and other arty bits and bobs galore.

 3/F, Lockhart Centre, 301-307 Lockhart Road, Wan Chai